weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 To configure Weaviate for API key-based authentication, add the following environment variables to your configuration file.

-A `docker-compose.yml` file looks like this:
+An example `docker-compose.yml` file looks like this:

 ```yaml
 services: